netscaler/ansible-collection-netscaleradc/README.md

 If the isntallation script fails and you know where ansible is located on your system you can do a manual installation.
 Just copy the contents of the ansible-modules directory to the extras module directory and the netscaler.py file to the module_utils directory of ansible.

+### Backport for Ansible 2.4.x

+The modules are developed against the latest development version of ansible.

+Some changes made by the core ansible developers caused the modules to lose backwards portability to ansible 2.4.

+If you need the latest version of the modules present in this repository and are restricted to using ansible 2.4 you can use the backport branch [backport_2.4](https://github.com/citrix/netscaler-ansible-modules/tree/backport_2.4) which contains the fixes needed for the modules to run under ansible 2.4 while also containing the latest changes.

+This branch will be kept up to date with the master branch.

 ## Usage

 All modules are intended to be run on the ansible control machine or a jumpserver with access to the Citrix NetScaler appliance.